Ensembl/ensembl-cdm-docs/src/docs/organism.md

 # Organism

-The Organism data type contains information sufficient to describe the concept of a specific instance or logical grouping of a species (such as a breed or strain).
-An Organism does not describe an individual.
+The `Organism` data type contains information sufficient to describe the concept of a specific instance or logical grouping of a species (such as a breed or strain).
+An `Organism` does not describe an individual, but rather the Platonic ideal of something.

 It consists of the following fields: